skip to main |

 I worked for several years as a journalist, reporting on that which I saw or gained knowledge of through research.
 I am a poet, who makes use of the human experience as a whole for inspiration.
 I am often paid to speak to organizations, at schools and to groups regarding my particular viewpoints or suggestions for positive change.
 Yet, on social media sites, I regularly see posts that essentially state that a white, cisgender, queer female should be silent and just well...just smile, I suppose.

 When did that become the answer?
 What might that solve?
 How can I say in poems "I fight for those women who have been silenced, who have lost their voice," then accept that I should be the same so as to not be offensive?
 I was silenced for years in my younger years and I will allow myself to be controlled as such again.
 In as such, I'm probably going to offend others at time.
+There are times when I get angered that more is not done to resolve societal atrocities and I speak out in haste.

 I will most certainly be in disagreement with those I strive to help on certain matters.
 I am not perfect and I suppose I am not a great candidate to be an "ally" to any one group.
 I have done community outreach for over two decades and until recent times never thought of an "ally" as something I should aspire to be.
 In my offline life I have never once been encouraged to not share my thoughts, never been told by those I encounter that I need to "sit down and shut up," in order to better help others.